tauapp/saikuda/README.md

 To run Saikuda, enter the `saikuda` directory and run `python main.py`.
 This will install all necessary dependencies and run the application.

 To update Saikuda, run `sh update.sh` in the `saikuda` directory.
+## Development Shortcuts
+For speed of development, several shortcuts have been taken.
+These shortcuts will be removed when the Demo releases.
+These shortcuts are:
+* All artwork and environments has been temporarily replaced with ASCII art and text maps
+* There is no music or sound effects (May or may not be added in the release)
+* There is no saving (will be added in in future via Python class pickling)